 I know baker’s out there want details on the crust.

 - The flavor is smooth & creamy, not too sweet – it will compliment any filling.

 - It rolls our smooth as silk, no dry spots, no cracking, no falling apart.

 - The bake – if you chill the dough between each step, it bakes up almost like a pastry with lamination and light layers.
-And if you use cast iron or a baking steel (or both) then that’s your ticket to a crispy bottom that won’t sog out.
+And, if you use cast iron or baking steel (or both) then that’s your ticket to a crispy bottom that won’t sog out.

 - Challenger’s seasoned cast iron pan creates such a perfectly crisp bottom crust you can pick up your piece of pie and eat it like a hand pie.
 Who needs plates?